 First impressions are important, and cover letters are used to help bridge the gap from unknown applicant to prospective hire.
 Although cover letters may seem like a lot of extra work when applying to a position, they're necessary to show you're serious about your job hunt.
-Many employers simply disqualify any applications that don’t have an cover letter attached to them.
+Many employers simply disqualify any applications that don’t have a cover letter attached to them.
 Do not to make this mistake!

 Taking the shotgun approach of applying to every position you see that you may qualify for will only get you so far, and most of your applications will likely be tossed aside if you choose to not include a cover letter.
 When applying to positions that fit well with your qualifications and that you truly want, stand out by including a thoughtful cover letter.

 The closing paragraph is used to summarize your skills, to thank the employer for their consideration, and to ask for the opportunity to speak about the position in the future.

 Here's a well-written cover letter example:

 The purpose of a cover letter includes introducing yourself, adding further value to your resume, demonstrating your interest in the position, drawing attention to your resume, and explaining situations - like gaps in employment, and strengthening you as a candidate for the position.